leonard-IMBERT/datamo/README.md

 | utf8 encoded string |

 ## Changelog
+ - `0.4.2`
+   - Fix a bug in the reading of tensors
  - `0.4.0`
    - Spec goes from `v0.1` to `v0.2`
      - Add the String entry